 A turkey so good, it makes you want to cry.
 Well, it makes me want to cry. 😂

-And it is worth every second of effort.
 And just think how beautifully moisturised your hands will be after you make this, not to mention how you will be showered with compliments by all those fortunate enough to get some of your Famous Garlic Herb Butter Roasted Turkey which will be remembered for years to come. 🙂

 That’s what I’m here for.
 To make you look like a star! 😂 – Nagi x